 Given the importance of capturing the memories and experiences of Ugandan Asians during this period, Carleton University has created the Ugandan Asian Archive Collection.

-By augmenting existing records with oral histories and richer materials, the heritage of this community will be further enhanced.
+By augmenting existing records with oral histories and richer materials, the historical record of this community will be further enhanced.
 This work will include:

-- conducting oral history interviews with 40 additional members of the community across Canada
+- continuing to conduct oral history interviews across Canada

 - converting interviews into multiple formats for use on web exhibits and creating transcripts